 Signs of Clonazepam Addiction

 Early signs of addiction often look much like the signs of abuse.
 Telltale signs may include missing medication, doctor shopping to find new physicians to prescribe medication and otherwise telling lies about medication use.

 You are likely suffering from Clonazepam addiction if:

 - You take the drug even after you have been ill or otherwise suffered consequences as a result of the drug use.

-- You have been legally, financially or emotionally in trouble as a result of drug use.
+- You have been in legal, financial or emotional trouble as a result of drug use.

-- You have stolen from friends, family or others in order to obtain drugs or money for drugs.
+- You have stolen from friends, family or others to obtain drugs or money for drugs.

-- You have developed a tolerance to the drug in which you now require greater amounts in order to feel the same effects.
+- You have developed a tolerance to the drug in which you now require greater amounts to feel the same effects.

 - You feel sick or otherwise unhappy or uncomfortable without the drug.